bollu/bollu.github.io/README.txt

 - A theory is stably infinite iff every satisfiable quantifier free formula is satisfiable in an infinite model.
 - EUF and arithmetic are stably infinite.
-- Bitvectors are not stably infinite, since they don't have infinite models.
+- Bitvectors are not stably infinite, since they don't have infinite models. (i.e. the structure is itself finite)
+- Theory of strings of bounded length (structure is finite).

 ### Converting Formula to Separate Form